MicrosoftDocs/sdk-api/sdk-api-src/content/ras/nf-ras-rassetcredentialsw.md

       <b>Dial-Up Networking</b> dialog box.

-#### - lpszEntry [in]
+#### - fClearCredentials [in]

-A pointer to a null-terminated string that specifies the name of a phone-book entry.
+A value that specifies whether
+      <b>RasSetCredentials</b> clears existing credentials by
+      setting them to the empty string, "".
+If this flag is <b>TRUE</b>, the
+      <b>dwMask</b> member of the
+      <a href="https://msdn.microsoft.com/5283b35a-adcf-4573-8c6b-5996d4e9440c">RASCREDENTIALS</a> structure indicates which
+      credentials that the function sets to the empty string.
+If this flag is <b>FALSE</b>, the function sets the indicated credentials according to the contents of their corresponding
+      <b>RASCREDENTIALS</b> members.

 #### - lpCredentials [in]